 Ecommerce integration also helps businesses remain agile and mobile in the aftermath of the COVID-19 pandemic, which forever changed how business is conducted.
 Lockdowns and social distancing protocols migrated businesses almost exclusively online – a development that isn’t likely to change in the near future.

 What Are Ecommerce Solutions?

-These solutions also include secondary ecommerce-related services like customer support, cataloging, technical support/assistance, domain and hosting services, integration of payment gateways that link a business’ website to the bank (or a similar financial institution) processing their payments, product photography, accounting and taxation and, if necessary, shipping service providers.
+These solutions also include secondary eCommerce-related services like customer support, cataloging, technical support/assistance, domain and hosting services, integration of payment gateways that link a business’ website to the bank (or a BaaS provider) processing their payments, product photography, accounting and taxation and, if necessary, shipping service providers.